vtx22/AGB-PCB/README.md

 # GameBoy Advance PCB
 PCB and Schematics for the Game Boy Advance AGS-001

+**Important: The PCB is untested and not an exact trace by trace copy.
+Use at your own risk!
+Please message me if you find any mistakes.**

 ### Sources
 The PCB and the schematics were derived from high quality images and schematics by [Nintenfo](https://github.com/Nintenfo) and can be found [here](https://nintenfo.github.io/repository/systems/GBA/documentation/schematics/).